em0227/WarGame/README.md

 3. run `psql -f ./config/db/schema.sql`at the root directory to set up the database at your local postgresql db
 4. run `npm install` at the frontend directory set up your frontend environment
 5. run `npm run dev` to run the app, you shall see it running on localhost: 3000
 6. you can test the game with the 6 test cases I came up with.
 Find the file "players_reducer" and comment out line 15 and comment in line 16.
-Feel free to switch between test cases at the file ["test_case"](https://github.com/em0227/WarGame/blob/main/frontend/src/reducers/test_case.js).
+Feel free to switch between test cases at the file <a href="https://github.com/em0227/WarGame/blob/main/frontend/src/reducers/test_case.js" target="_blank">"test_case"</a>.

 ---